Mortimer333/Filtrs/README.md

 # How to use

 If you need to create very simple filters from user input (in string format) this library is what you need.
-It's in it's 0.0.1 version so very simple queries.
+It's in its 0.0.1 version so very VERY simple queries.

 ## Columns

-To filter by columns just pass columns name as key and assign :
+To filter by columns just pass column name as key and assign :
   - g_con - global connector
   - l_con - not required if you are using only one value, local connector
   - operator - available: >, <, >=, <=, =, !=, IS NOT, IS, LIKE